Enforcement and Compliance, International Trade Administration, Department of Commerce.

 IV.
 Discussion of the Issues

-Comment 1: Existence of a Particular Market Situation (PMS)
+Comment 1: Lawfulness of Commerce's Interpretation of the Particular Market Situation (PMS) Provision

 End Supplemental Information